-- Entity – which describes an object that is defined by its identity (and not its data), an example is a legal entity (a Person has a Social Security number, a company has a VAT number, etc.)
+- Entity – which describes an object that is defined by its identity and not its data.
+Examples: A Person has a Social Security number, a Company has a VAT number, etc.

-- Value Object – which describes an object that is defined by its data and not its identity, an example is an Address, a Name, or an Email address.
-Two value objects, of the same type, with the same values are said to be equal.
+- Value Object – which describes an object that is defined by its data and not its identity.
+Examples: an Address, a Name, or an Email address.
+Two value objects, of the same type, with the same value are said to be equal.
 A value object never exists alone, it always exists as part of a relationship with an Entity.
 The value object, so to speak enriches the Entity with its data.

 - An Aggregate is a unique identifiable by its ID (usually a UUID/GUID)

-- Aggregates refer to each other by their ID – they NEVER use memory pointers or Join tables (which we will return to in the next blog post)
+- Aggregates refer to each other by their ID – they NEVER use memory pointers, remote calls or Join tables (which we will return to in the next blog post)

-From our usecase analysis (LegalEntity and Address are created and changed together) and the use of DDD’s jargon (LegalEntity is an Aggregate Root and an Entity and Address is a value object), we can now redesigning the data model (also known as domain model):
+From our use case analysis (LegalEntity and Address are created and changed together) and the use of DDD’s jargon (LegalEntity is an Aggregate Root/Entity and Address is a value object), we can now redesign the data model (also known as domain model):

 With the design above the AddressId has disappeared from the Address, since a Value Object doesn’t need one.

-Our LegalEntity still has its LegalEntityId and it is the one we refer to when we communicate with LegalEntity micro service.
+With this new design the LegalEntity is identifiable using a LegalEntityId and this the identifier we will refer to when we communicate with LegalEntity micro service.